 Finally, there’s an HD camera at the top of this laptop’s screen, flanked by 2 microphones.
 These are fine for occasional calls, but the camera quality is still muddy and washed out.

-There’s only a 48 Wh battery inside the Swift 3 SF314-59 model, which is fine for an entry-level ultraportable thee days, but smaller than some of the competition offers.
+There’s a 48 Wh battery inside the Swift 3 SF314-59 model, which is fine for an entry-level ultraportable three days, but smaller than some of the competition offers.

 Here’s what we got in terms of runtimes on our review unit, with the screen’s brightness set at around 120 nits (~60 brightness).

-The Acer Swift 3 14 SF314-59 is not widely available in stores at the time of this article.
+The Acer Swift 3 14 SF314-59 is available in stores at the time of this article.

-I’m not sure this Swift 3 is going to end up performing the same as our early test-model, but if does, I must say I’m impressed.
+I’m not sure the Swift 3 you’re going to buy is going to end up performing the same as our early test-model, but if does, I must say I’m impressed.
 Acer managed to squeeze a powerful 28W Tiger Lake implementation into an affordable product, and as a result, this performs very well in all kinds of tasks, including demanding loads and games.

 On the other hand, the typing experience isn’t my favorite on this non-backlit keyboard version, but most models will come with the superior and firmer backlit implementation that I got along with well in previous tests, so that might not be an issue on those.
 Furthermore, while Acer updated the speakers on this model, they’re still not much on our sample, something else to further look into.